Plovdiv - Things to Do in Plovdiv in August

 Opera Open Festival

 For two weeks the Roman Theatre stages Verdi and Puccini framed by 2,000-year-old columns.
-Spectators bring cushions and picnic dinners; the open-air acoustics beat most indoor halls.
+Spectators bring cushions and picnic dinners.
+The open-air acoustics beat most indoor halls.

 Late August